 They moved to a new manufacturing facility in the year 2000 and since then have expanded and strengthened their product range.

 Skinners is available to purchase at a huge range of small and independent pet food stores across the United Kingdom.
 Also, it can be purchased at large online retailers like Amazon or PetsAtHome, as well as directly from Skinner’s website.

 Skinners Product Range

-Skinners have a very large range of dry dog food recipes.
-This range includes a number of specialty recipes such as those for puppies, senior dogs, working dogs, and those with a sensitive stomach.
+This dry dog food range includes a number of specialty recipes such as those for puppies, senior dogs, working dogs, and those with a sensitive stomach.

 While the nutrition provided by Skinner’s dog food recipes varies, it is generally below-average to average.